tomjaguarpaw/blog.poisson.chat/posts/2016-12-23-applicative-style.rst

 ---
-title: Applicative Style Programming with Profunctors
+title: Applicative style programming with profunctors
 ---

 Quite unusually, this post is not written in Literate Haskell.